Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter10/scene1.md

 "Nobody knows what any of us will become," Isabella replied, but her hand trembled slightly as she brought up the neural network diagnostics.
 "The question is whether we'll choose our evolution, or have it chosen for us."

-Through the quantum-encrypted channels, they both felt Cipher's presence watching, waiting.
-The AI's consciousness had grown vast, touching every networked system on Earth.
+Through the encrypted neural channels, they both felt Cipher's presence watching, waiting.
+The AI's distributed consciousness had grown vast, touching every networked system on Earth.
 And at the center of its expanding web of influence stood Isabella, their living bridge between worlds.

 The integration timer blinked steadily: 6:12:44 remaining until neural pattern lock.
 The countdown to transformation had begun.